The Physical Properties of Luminous $z\gtrsim8$ Galaxies and Implications for the Cosmic Star Formation Rate Density

 In some cases, the \hst\ observations of SuperBoRG fields overlap with observations taken with \spitzer/IRAC (140/288 fields, or $\sim$49\% of the search area), providing useful additional constraints with which to constrain the high-$z$ nature of candidates and their rest-frame optical properties.
 To extract the IRAC photometry, we adopt the same procedure described in \citet{morishita20}: given the lower spatial resolution of the IRAC images, we apply the \texttt{GALFIT} \citep{peng02,peng10} tool to the high-resolution \hst\ detection images in order to obtain the structural parameters (radius, S\'ersic index, axis ratio) of the high-$z$ sources and use these as fixed parameters to infer the galaxy profiles on the low-resolution IRAC images (magnitude and central position are left as free parameters).
 Neighbouring sources within a 150 pixel (i.e., 12 arcsec) radius from the high-$z$ source and with $>20$\% of its brightness are fitted simultaneously, while all other sources are masked.

-Overall, the combined data set described above probes 288 independent sightlines, spanning an effective search area of $\sim$1267 arcmin$^{2}$, which is a factor of $\sim1.4\times$ larger than the widest extragalactic legacy surveys (i.e., CANDELS-WIDE plus the additional 147 arcmin$^{2}$ presented in \citealt{bouwens19}).
-The total SuperBoRG search area utilized in this work and median depth are plotted in Figure~\ref{fig:depth}, along with the various \hst\ survey depths and areas presented in \citet{bouwens15} and \citet{bouwens19}.
+Overall, the combined data set described above probes 288 independent sightlines, spanning an effective search area of $\sim$1267 arcmin$^{2}$, which is a factor $\sim1.12-1.4\times$ greater than the largest space-based searches using extragalactic legacy surveys (i.e., $\sim883$ arcmin$^{2}$ presented in \citealt{bouwens19} using CANDELS-WIDE plus an additional 147 arcmin$^{2}$, or $\sim$1136 arcmin$^{2}$ from the combination of the five CANDELS fields, Frontier Field parallel pointings, and the Hubble Ultra Deep Field as presented in \citealt{bouwens21}).
+The total SuperBoRG search area utilized in this work and median depth(s) are tabulated in Table \ref{tab:filt_depths} and plotted in Figure~\ref{fig:depth}, along with the various \hst\ survey depths and areas presented in \citet{bouwens15}, \citet{bouwens19}, \citet{stefanon19} and \citet{bowler20}.
 Perhaps even more importantly, the (pure-)parallel nature of the compilation means the effects of cosmic variance and galaxy clustering are reduced and thus offers a unique means with which to conduct an unbiased selection and study of $z\gtrsim8$ galaxy evolution.